fidian/ansi/docs/ansi-escape-sequences.md

 | `0`   | Overlay two characters.                    | [E-CF] |
 | `1`   | Mark the beginning of overlaid characters. | [E-CF] |
 | `2`   | Mark the end of overlaid characters.       | [E-CF] |

+### `SP f`: Set Reduced Character Separation

+Format: `CSI {p} SP f`

+Sets reduced inter-character escapement for subsequent text and remains in effect until the next Set Reduced Character Separation, Set Additional Character Separation, Carriage Return, Line Feed, or Next Line. `{p}` specifies the number of units, which were assigned by Select Size Unit.
+The default is `0`.

+### `SP g`: Set Character Spacing (SCS)

+Format: `CSI {p} SP g`

+Sets the character spacing for subsequent text.
+The unit is determined by Select Size Unit.
+Spacing setting remains in effect until the next Set Character Spacing, Select Character Spacing, or Spacing Increment.
+There is no default value.

+### `SP h`: Set Line Spacing (SLS)

+Format: `CSI {p} SP h`

+Sets the line spacing for subsequent text.
+The unit is determined by Select Size Unit.
+Spacing setting remains in effect until the next Set Line Spacing, Select Line Spacing, or Spacing Increment.
+There is no default value.

 ### `H`: Quad (QUAD)